Eric Swalwell: 2012

-In September 2011, Swalwell filed to run for Congress in California's 15th district.
+In September 2011, Swalwell filed to run for Congress in California's 15th congressional district.
 The district had previously been the 13th, represented by 20-term incumbent Democrat Pete Stark.
 Swalwell took a leave of absence from the Dublin City Council to run for the seat.

-Swalwell was able to contest Stark in the general election because of California's "top two" primary system put in place by Proposition 14.
+Even though he was a Democrat, Swalwell was able to contest Stark in the general election because of California's "top two" primary system put in place by Proposition 14.
 Under that system, the top two primary vote-getters advance to the general election, regardless of party affiliation.
 In the June primary, Stark finished first with 41.8% of the vote, Swalwell placed second with 36%, and independent candidate Chris Pareja third with 22.2%.

-In the November general election, the San Francisco Chronicle endorsed Swalwell.
-During the 2012 election cycle, the Stark campaign accused Swalwell of being a Tea Party candidate.
-The accusation was denied by Swalwell and dismissed by the San Jose Mercury News, which also endorsed Swalwell.
-Stark refused to debate Swalwell during the campaign.
+In the November general election, the San Francisco Chronicle and the San Jose Mercury News both endorsed Swalwell.
+The Stark campaign accused Swalwell of being a Tea Party candidate and refused to debate Swalwell during the campaign.
 In response, Swalwell organized a mock debate with an actor playing Stark, quoting him verbatim when answering the moderator.
 Other campaign gimmicks included rubber ducks that stood in for rubber chickens and suggested that Stark was too "chicken" to debate.
 Stark pointed out that the ducks were made in China and criticized Swalwell for not "buying American".

 Swalwell defeated Stark, 52.1% to 47.9%.